oncomouse/courses/2021/engl353fall2021.md

 Conducting peer review is an important part of the writing process, even though it often feels like a chore.
 The reason being that, as we write, we often do not see the parts of our paper that don't make sense or have grammatical errors and so forth because we are so familiar with what we are trying to say that it blocks us from seeing what we did say.
 Thus, getting someone else to look over our paper can greatly help clarify and improve our argumentation.

 For this week's exercise, arrange with two classmates to exchange drafts (you can do this virtually or in person) and read each others' documents over.
 There is a peer review checklist posted to Canvas.
-You will complete this document and provide copies to your two peers and also to me as proof you have completed the lab.
+You will complete this document for each of your two peers, provide copies to your two peers, and turn in the checklists you completed to the dropbox on Canvas for credit on this lab.

 ## Exercise 8